Jewish Defense League: 1971: Explosion and other actions around Soviet Jewry

-1972–1979
+1972–1974: Bombs, burglary and threats

+in February 1972, Rubin was arrested and charged for assault with intent to commit murder for allegedly shooting at Joseph Tommasi, a local neo-Nazi and member of the American Nazi Party.
+All charges were dropped due to a lack of evidence.

 In 1972, two JDL members were arrested and convicted of bomb possession and burglary in an attempt to blow up the Long Island residence of the Soviet Mission to the United Nations.

 In 1972, a smoke bomb was planted in the Manhattan office of music impresario Sol Hurok, who organized Soviet performers' U.S. tours.
 Iris Kones, a Jewish secretary from Long Island, died of smoke inhalation, and Hurok and 12 others were injured and hospitalized.
 Jerome Zeller of the JDL was indicted for the bombing and Kahane later admitted his part in the attack.
 JDL activities were condemned by Moscow refuseniks who felt that the group's actions were making it less likely that the Soviet Union would relax restrictions on Jewish emigration.

 In 1973, threatening phone calls made to the home of Ralph Riskin, one of the producers of Bridget Loves Bernie, resulted in the arrest of Robert S. Manning, described as a member of the JDL.
-Manning was later indicted on separate murder charges, and fought extradition to the United States from Israel, where he had moved.
+Manning was later indicted on separate murder charges and fought extradition to the United States from Israel, where he had moved.

+1975–1979: Conspiracy to kidnap, bomb, and shipping arms

-In 1975, JDL leader Meir Kahane was accused of conspiracy to kidnap a Soviet diplomat, bomb the Iraqi embassy in Washington, and ship arms abroad from Israel.
+In 1975, JDL leader Meir Kahane was accused of conspiracy to kidnap a Soviet diplomat, bomb the Embassy of Iraq in Washington, D.C., and ship arms abroad from Israel.
 A hearing was held to revoke Kahane's probation for a 1971 incendiary device-making incident.
 He was found guilty of violating probation and served a one-year prison sentence.
-On December 31, 1975, 15 members of the League seized the office of the Permanent Observer of the Holy See to the United Nations in protest for Pope Paul VI's policy of support of Palestinian rights.
-The incident was over after one hour, as the activists left the location after being ordered to do so by the local police, and no arrests were made.
+On December 31, 1975, 15 members of the League seized the office of the Permanent Observer of the Holy See to the United Nations in protest of Pope Paul VI's policy of support of Palestinian rights.
+The incident lasted one hour, after which the activists left the location at the local police's order, and no arrests were made.

-On April 6, 1976, six prominent refuseniks – including Alexander Lerner, Anatoly Shcharansky, and Iosif Begun – condemned the JDL's anti-Soviet activities as terrorist acts, stating that their "actions constitute a danger for Soviet Jews ... as they might be used by the [Soviet] authorities as a pretext for new repressions and for instigating anti-Semitic hostilities."
+On April 6, 1976, six prominent refuseniks—including Alexander Lerner, Anatoly Shcharansky, and Iosif Begun—condemned the JDL's anti-Soviet activities as terrorist acts, stating that their "actions constitute a danger for Soviet Jews ... as they might be used by the [Soviet] authorities as a pretext for new repressions and for instigating anti-Semitic hostilities."

 On March 16, 1978, Irv Rubin, chairman of the JDL, said about the planned American Nazi Party march in Skokie, Illinois: "We are offering $500, that I have in my hand, to any member of the community ... who kills, maims or seriously injures a member of the American Nazi Party."
 Rubin was charged with solicitation of murder but was acquitted in 1981.